 Why DevOps for SaaS is necessary

-SaaS companies pass stages of their development from a startup to a successful mature company, like any other business.
-Okay, okay, this is not news.
-BUT their growth and evolution are highly dependent on the product life cycle and development life cycle, as, in essence, SaaS is a web-based product hosted on the Internet and users get access to it via a browser.
+SaaS companies pass the stages of their evolution from a startup to a successful mature company, like any other business.
+But their growth is highly dependent on the product life cycle and development life cycle, as, in essence, SaaS is a web-based product hosted on the Internet to which users get access via a browser.

-At the startup stage, a core team suggests a software solution that solves the problem meeting the user's needs, often in the form of an MVP.
-By the time the MVP grows into a product that fits the market need and provides a competitive service, it experiences the majority of changes.
-At this stage, the development team plays a very significant role, but the startup may experience the risk of dependency on money that covers operational costs.
+At the startup stage, a core team suggests a software solution that solves the problem by meeting the user's needs, often in the form of an MVP.
+By the time the MVP grows into a product that fits the market need and provides a competitive service, it experiences a great number of changes.
+At this stage, the development team plays a very significant role, but the startup may be at risk of limited budget to cover operational costs.
 So maximum changes here should be made:

-- in the shortest possible time (e.g. the reduction of development cycle by automation)
+- in the shortest possible time (e.g. the reduction of the development cycle by automation)

 - without bloating staff (e.g. no need to hire extra team members)

-- avoiding irrational use of human resources (for instance, developers instead of coding are troubleshooting on the servers).
+- avoiding irrational use of human resources (for instance, instead of coding, developers are troubleshooting on the servers).

-This was the introductory part—if you've come to learn how DevOps can be of help for SaaS, you can start reading from here. =)
+This was the introductory part—if you've come to learn how DevOps as a Service can be of help in custom SaaS development, you can start reading from here.=)

-Those specific tasks that DevOps can solve in a couple of working days, programmers who have not encountered them before, will solve much longer, sometimes up to 1-2 weeks.
-Of course, sooner or later a mid-or-senior developer will find the solution, but it may not be an optimal one, or not following the DevOps best practices.
+Those specific tasks that DevOps can solve in a couple of working days, programmers who have not encountered before will be solving much longer, sometimes up to 1-2 weeks.
+Of course, sooner or later a Middle or Senior-level developer will find the solution, but it may not be an optimal one or not follow the DevOps best practices.

-Completing your development team with a DevOps specialist for full-time makes sense if the team grows and reaches 5-10 members and the project scales.
+Completing your development team with a full-time DevOps specialist makes sense if the team grows and reaches 5-10 members and the project scales.
 Otherwise, a DevOps engineer usually works on a part-time basis and dedicates a few hours a week to your project, which also makes them efficient in terms of price.

 Continuous Integration.
-The key goals are to find and address bugs quicker, improve software quality, and reduce the time it takes to validate and release new software updates.
+Its key goals are to find and address bugs quicker, improve software quality, and reduce the time it takes to validate and release new software updates.

 Continuous Delivery.
 Code changes are automatically built, tested, and prepared for deployment.

 Microservices architecture.
-The main benefits are hosting facility, solution stability, quick recovery, it gives flexibility in using different frameworks or programming languages to write microservices and deploy them.
+Its main benefits are hosting facility, solution stability and quick recovery.
+It gives flexibility in using different frameworks or programming languages to write microservices and deploy them.

 Infrastructure as a Code

-Infrastructure is provisioned and managed using code and software development techniques, such as version control and continuous integration.
+Infrastructure is provisioned and managed using such coding and software development techniques as version control and continuous integration.

 Monitoring and Logging